-With software delivered via the SaaS model, users don’t have to pay up front for licensing like they do with traditional, on-premises software installations.
-Instead, they pay a monthly fee — or sometimes a quarterly or annual fee — to use cloud software that they access through the internet.
+With software delivered via the SaaS model, users don’t have to pay upfront for licensing as they do with traditional, on-premises software installations.
+Instead, they pay a monthly fee – or sometimes a quarterly or annual fee – to use cloud software they access online.
 For an SMB, that can mean the difference between coming up with thousands of dollars for an on-premises system license versus, in some cases, paying less than $200 per month.

-Not only is the SaaS model more budget-friendly, but it also gives your clients the opportunity to afford software with more features than they probably could if they bought a license up front.
+The SaaS model is more budget-friendly and allows your clients to afford software with more features than they probably could if they bought a license upfront.
 In addition, browser-based systems can be used on a wide range of hardware, which also helps to keep costs low.

 Technology disruption is happening at a faster and faster pace.
-VARs and ISVs are seeing fewer of their SMB customers have any comfort at the thought of making a large capital investment in software that could be outdated before they have a chance to see any ROI.
+As a result, VARs and ISVs are seeing fewer of their SMB customers have any comfort at the thought of making a significant capital investment in software that could be outdated before they have a chance to see any ROI.

 Additionally, if the merchant’s business grows, SaaS is more easily scalable than on-premises systems.